 Closed vs. Open-ended Questions

 Once you’ve nailed down your timetable, the next step is to formulate your questions.
 An interview can branch off in many directions, but it’s best to have basic questions to refer to in case it doesn’t… or to get your interview back on track.
 In general, you want to avoid asking closed questions, which are those that can elicit a simple “yes” or “no” answer.
 Open-ended questions, on the other hand, are employed as a way to try to get the interviewee talking.
 To get an open-ended answer, formulate your questions to begin with the 5 Ws (who, what, when, where, why + how).
 Unless you’re seeking information to rewrite later (for something like a newspaper article or blog), avoid starting questions with “did.”
-Rather than asking “Did it feel great to finish the race?” ask “How great did it feel to finish the race?”
+Rather than asking “Did it feel great to finish the race?” ask “How did it feel to finish the race?”

 The Interview

 When it’s time for the interview, ask the interviewee his or her name and to spell it out.
-Professionally, there is little worse than trying to cite someone but spelling the name wrong.
+Professionally, there is little worse than trying to cite someone but spelling of pronouncing the name wrong.
 It’s important to note that, in the journalism field, a misspelled name can have legal repercussions.

 If an interviewee doesn’t fully answer your question, it may be for a multitude of reasons, including he/she a) might not understand the question, b) doesn’t want to, c) may ramble and forget the question, and d) can’t due to lack of knowledge on the subject.